 - Electrical and Computer Engineering - specialisation Electrical Power Engineering

 - Mechanical Engineering - specialisation Geothermal Engineering

 Environment and Natural Resources - specialisation Renewable Energy - Energy and Sustainability: Policy, Economics and the Environment

 Structure of the Studies

 Following common introductory courses and projects, each of the six study lines will include compulsory and elective courses to meet the needs of individual students.
 Coursework accounts for 60-90 ECTS and the Master’s thesis for 30-60 ECTS in total 120 ETCS.

 Private sector and government organizations face a growing need for professionals that can plan, evaluate, and manage complex resource projects which often include partners with a variety of professional backgrounds.
-The Renewable Energy Graduate Program at the University of Iceland is well suited for 21st-century careers in hydropower, geothermal energy, electrical power and energy sustainability.
+The specialisation is well suited for 21st-century careers in hydropower, geothermal energy, electrical power and energy sustainability.

 Admission requirements are different between faculties and can be found in the course catalogue under each specialization.
 For information contact email@example.com